scubiedoo/manifests/README.md

 # Motivation

-I found myself testing image over image on my cubieboard2, searching THE image that fits all my needs.
+I found myself testing image over image on my cubieboard2, searching for THE image that fits all my needs.
-Everytime there was something that didn't work.
+Everytime there was something that didn't work or which I had to reconfigure.
+Then, a new image is released and i had to reconfigure the image again, and again...

 While reading a thread on cubieforums.com, the idea popped up to take a distro and make it customizable for everybody, but still have developers to improve its overall performance.

-Thus, my target is to provide a customizable framework for image creation so that users can select features
+Thus, my target is to provide a customizable framework for image creation so that users can select features, but save their configurations when upgrading.

 I am using Ubuntu ever since, so my first choice was a Ubuntu based image, namely cubiuntu.